Jewish Woman Sues Over Neo-Nazis’ ‘Troll Storm’

 The public backlash in the small town of about 6,500 residents was swift.
 There was talk of people picketing his mother Sherry Spencer’s commercial building in Whitefish, so Sherry sought Gersh’s help to sell the property, the complaint says.

-After Sherry Spencer and Gersh discontinued conversations on the possible property sale, Sherry posted a statement online saying Gersh had tried to blackmail his her into selling the property and donating part of the proceeds to human-rights causes.
+After Sherry Spencer and Gersh discontinued conversations on the possible property sale, Sherry posted a statement online saying Gersh had tried to blackmail her into selling the property and donating part of the proceeds to human-rights causes.
 That’s when Anglin began recruiting his online followers to harass and intimidate Gersh, according to the lawsuit.

 Articles on the Daily Stormer “caused his followers to overwhelm Ms. Gersh with hundreds of hateful and threatening anti-Semitic phone calls, voicemails, text messages, emails, letters, social media comments, and false online business reviews,” the lawsuit says.
 “Mr. Anglin made his initial call to arms in a December 16, 2016 article that urged “Let’s Hit Em Up.
 Are y’all ready for an old-fashioned Troll Storm?
 Because AYO [hey you] – it’s that time, fam.”

-John Morrison, the lead attorney representing Gersh, is a Whitefish native and former Montana Secretary of State.
+John Morrison, the lead attorney representing Gersh, is a Whitefish native and former state auditor.
 The Southern Poverty Law Center is also part of Gersh’s legal team.

 Morrison, whose father is a former Montana Supreme Court judge, said in an interview, “I was raised around the law and the courts and taught that our legal system was where regular people could achieve justice.
 I’ve spent a lot of my career fighting for rank-and-file Montanans and I’m very proud to be representing Tanya Gersh in this case.
 She is a very brave woman to bring suit after what she has already been through.”